jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 #### @SpringBootTest

-It does not start up a spring-boot application.
-It is used together with RunWith(SpringRunner.class)
+It start up a spring-boot application.

 It specifies:
-- context configuration locations; used to create a applicaton context container.
+- context configuration locations; start up a applicaton context container.
 - (optional) web Environment. used to create a web context container.
 It is only required when there is a REST web tier to test.
 - @ExtendWith(SpringExtension.class)